-The Hardware... item in the Settings dialog opens the P7886 Settings dialog box.
 The mode of the measurement can be Wrap around if the corresponding checkbox is crossed, or Sweep mode.
 In Sweep mode usually via an external start signal a sweep is started, after completion the next sweep starts with the next start pulse.
 Wrap around mode means that the sweep is started once and runs for ever until the acquisition is stopped by software.
 The time counter wraps around and keeps counting along from zero.
 This mode can be used together with the sync out to synchronize the experiment.
 If Softw.
 Start is marked, no start signal is necessary.
 The time-counter is masked corresponding to the chosen range and the higher bits are not evaluated.
-The signal for the synchronization of the experiment can be obtained from one of the two Sync Out outputs.
-Another application of the wrap around mode is using it for extremely long sweeps longer than 2 sec.
+The signal for the synchronisation of the experiment can be obtained from one of the two Sync Out outputs.
+Another application of the wrap around mode is using it for extremely long sweeps longer than 1 sec.
 For correct evaluation of the data the overflow has then to be detected in the software if any stop time is suddenly lower than the last one, and the long "sweep" has to be terminated with a Time preset.
-Of course in each 1 second interval at least 2 events must occur.
+Of course in each 1 second interval at least 2 events must occure.

-Via the Sync out - combo boxes you can specify to get at the Sync Out output a pulse at the OFF state (i.e. no sweep is running), FIRST when the acquisition in a sweep starts, LAST when it stops, when FIFO1\FULL or FIFO2\FULL happens, or by specifying COUNT[0]..COUNT[26] with the Bits 0..26 of the time counter.
+Via the Sync out - combo boxes the Synchronisation / Monitor signals specified in chapter 3.3 can be selected: START or STOP signal, ON state (i.e. a sweep is running), WINDOW for the acquisition time window, 125 MHz as a synchronized time signal, when FIFO1\FULL or FIFO2\FULL happens, or by specifying COUNT[0]..COUNT[26] with the Bits 0..26 of the time counter.
 Furthermore, the bits of the sweep counter can be monitored at the Sync outputs by specifying SWEEP[0]..SWEEP[31].
-The time counter is incremented after 32 basic dwell times (16 for the P7886S) i.e. after about 1 nsec.
+The time counter is incremented after 64 basic dwell times after about 1 nsec.